mlswg/mls-architecture/draft-omara-mls-architecture.md

 ## Authentication Service

-The basic function of the Authentication Service is to provide a trusted mapping from user identities (usernames, phone numbers, etc.) to identity keys.
-An identity service can be implemented in a variety of ways, but the two most natural ones are:
+The basic function of the Authentication Service is to provide a trusted mapping from user identities (usernames, phone numbers, etc.), which exist 1:1 with Members, to identity keys, which may either be one per Client or may be shared amongst the Clients attached to a Member.
-[[TODO: must clarify how user "identity" relates to "Member" and "Client".]]

-* A certificate authority which signs some sort of portable credential binding an identity to a key.
+* A certificate authority or similar service which signs some sort of portable credential binding an identity to a key.

 * A directory server which provides the key for a given identity (presumably this connection is secured via some form of transport